f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_platform_layer.rst

   :align: center
   :scale: 70%

 Configuring Network Time Protocol is highly recommended so that the rSeries systems clock is synchronized and accurate.
-In addition to configuring NTP time sources, you can set the local timezone for this appliance's location.
+In addition to configuring NTP time sources, you can set the local time zone for this appliance's location.

 .. image:: images/initial_setup_of_rseries_platform_layer/image4.png
   :align: center